spo-ijaz/gstreamlink/README.md

 # Todo
 ## Interface

-- [x] - enable global notification
+- [x] enable global notification.
 - [ ] implement search option.
 - [ ] new user guidance.
 - [ ] help for twitch provider, to get twitch session id from a web browser.
 - [ ] cleanup UI.
+- [ ] inform user that streamkink process is started when we click play button.
+- [ ] tab for stdout/stderr.

 ## Twitch

-- [x] handle notification of new streams
+- [x] handle notification of new streams.
 - [x] start a VOD at a given time.
+- [x] refresh followed streams every x minutes. (depending configured check interval)
 - [ ] handle Games section.
 - [ ] handle search option in the different sections.
 - [ ] option to follow / unfollow.